Sean-Potts/VisceralVibe/README.md

-# Personal Portfolio Website
+# Full-stack (MERN) Social Media Web Application

 This project can be found at https://mern-v2-sean-potts-projects.vercel.app

-It is hosted on Vercel and was Created using the MERN Stack.
+It is hosted on Vercel and was created using the MERN Stack.

 # Project Uses